Lochnivar/ashverse/books/book-01-the-match/chapter-03.md

 Gibbon only grunted in acknowledgement as he entered.

 The main room was full of officers, one of them a tired looking man in only his shirtsleeves.
 His blue uniform coat was thrown over the chair in front of the cold fireplace.
 General George Meade seemed older, and certainly much more exhausted, than Haskell remembered from only a few months ago.
 He was hunched over a map spread over the large dining table his officers must have moved into the room for the purpose.

 Gibbon moved to the other side of the table, Haskell standing respectfully behind him, and waited until Meade finished examining the map.
 Meade looked up with bleary red eyes and nodded to Gibbon.

 "General.
-I need you to take up positions on the left of Cemetary Ridge, here"  He pointed at the map and drew a line along the eastern edge.
-He then picked up a crumpled peice of paper and waved it in Gibbon's direction as if it were a prop.
+I need you to take up positions on the left of Cemetery Ridge, here"  He pointed at the map and drew a line along the eastern edge.
+He then picked up a crumpled piece of paper and waved it in Gibbon's direction as if it were a prop.

 "I've got reports of rebel forces withdrawing, or so Buford says.
 Gamble saw it first, his vedettes have them pulling out in force to the northwest along the Mummasburg Road.
 I won't believe Lee has quit the field until I can get up there to see it myself."